 It’s important to understand behavioral nuances and preferences among different segments when it comes to over-the-counter medicines and natural remedies to tailor targeting strategies and product development for specific audiences.
 Compared to White Non-Hispanics, Asians, and Hispanics over-index by 37%-55% in using natural remedies and over-the-counter medications, and Black Americans over-index by 31%-42%.
 Each of the three segments prefers to use homemade remedies and over-the-counter medication instead of going to the doctor.
 Through custom research, SSG can dive deeper to uncover the attitudinal and behavioral similarities and nuances across various demographic segments.

 In conclusion, understanding healthcare, medication, communication, and wellness preferences across various demographic segments gives marketers the opportunity to create specific offerings that better fit the needs of underserved communities.
 Furthermore, drug and healthcare marketers can create better approaches to target audiences more effectively by developing a better understanding of communication messages that resonate best with certain audiences such as messaging tactics, brochures, pamphlets, television advertisements, etc. Our research at SSG has shown that Multicultural segments have unique health and wellness perspectives and similarities across racial and generational lines.
-Here, we can help you tailor your marketing strategies to create an approach that effectively meets the unique needs and preferences of your audiences.
+Our multicultural marketing consultants can help you tailor your marketing strategies to create an approach that effectively meets the unique needs and preferences of your audiences.